This is the right way to post about your job change on social media

 Keep the Door Open

-Think of a departure post as being on par with a well-crafted resignation letter, says Carlos Ledo, assistant general counsel and HR consultant for Engage, an HR outsourcing-solutions provider.
+Think of a departure post as being on par with a well-crafted resignation letter, says Carlos Ledo, assistant general counsel and HR consultant for Engage PEO, an HR outsourcing-solutions provider.
 “The goal is to show your former employer appreciation for the opportunity you were given and leave the door open for a potential future return,” he says.

 If you’re going to a new job, list your new job title and function, adds Ledo.
 “Not only will this provide individuals who follow you a clear picture of where you currently are in your career, but it can open the door to collaboration with others in your social media community,” he says.
 “It can also help you bring in new business to your current employer.”